fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/area-chart-net.md

 ---
-title: Area chart | FusionCharts
+title: Area Chart | FusionCharts
 description: This article outlines the steps of how to create the area chart.
-heading: Area chart
+heading: Area Chart
 ---

-Now, let's learn how to create an Area Chart.
-We will create an Area chart showing "Weekly Liquor Sales".
+Now, let's learn how to create an area chart.
+We will create an area chart showing "Weekly Liquor Sales".
 The data will look as shown below:

 | Day       | Sales(in USD) |
 | --------- | ------------- |